 Current Risk of Spill

-Risk of spill update for Goulburn and Campaspe systems
+10 April - Risk of spill update for Goulburn and Campaspe systems

 The Resource Manager for northern Victoria today updated the 2023/24 risk of spill information for the Goulburn and Campaspe systems.

-Resource Manager Dr Mark Bailey said while storage levels are gradually falling at both Lake Eildon and Lake Eppalock, the spill risk remains above the threshold needed for a declaration in each system.
+Resource Manager Mark Bailey said the risk of spill at Lake Eildon and at Lake Eppalock remained above the 10 per cent threshold needed for a declaration.

-“Any deductions needed before the end of the water year will be finalised on June 10.
+“Any deductions needed before the end of the water year will be finalised on 10 June.

-“The allocation remaining in spillable water accounts on that date will return to allocation accounts for entitlement holders to factor into their carryover planning for 2024/25.”
+“The allocation still in spillable water accounts on that date will return to allocation accounts.

 Trading Opportunities

-Allocation trade from New South Wales to Victoria is limited to the lesser of a net annual volume of 200 GL or a volume that keeps the risk of spill in the Victoria’s share of both Hume and Dartmouth reservoirs below 50 per cent.
+Allocation trade from New South Wales to Victoria is limited to the lesser of a net annual volume of 200 GL or a volume that keeps the risk of spill in Victoria’s share of both Hume and Dartmouth reservoirs below 50 per cent.
 The 200 GL of net trade from New South Wales to Victoria remains available.
 The volume available for trade is updated with each risk of spill announcement.

 Next announcement on risk of spill

-The risk of spill in the Goulburn and Campaspe systems in 2023/24 will be updated on Wednesday April 10, 2024.
+The risk of spill in the Goulburn and Campaspe systems in 2023/24 will be updated on Friday, 10 May 2024.

 Visit the Murray Darling Basin Authority website for Victorian shares of Murray storages.